nelfin/pylint-protobuf/README.md

 ## Known Issues

-`pylint-protobuf` does not currently support the following concepts from the protobuf specification:
+`pylint-protobuf` does not currently support the following concepts:

- * `oneof` fields
- * repeated fields
+* Externally defined messages, e.g.

+        import "external.proto";

- * TypeError on field assignment
+* Warnings of TypeError on field assignment, e.g.

-Externally defined message types are currently uninferable and so checking fields on message types may fail.
+        msg.a_string_field = 123  # would raise TypeError

+* Warnings of attribute assignment to composite field, e.g.

+        msg.inner = msg.Inner(value=123)  # would raise AttributeError

+* Warnings on undefined attributes on non-nested composite types, e.g.

+        msg.inner.should_warn = 123
+  Due to the way that types are checked, these are not currently correctly inferred and so will not raise any warnings.